It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Batman episode "While Gotham City Burns".
 Batman and Chief O'Hara have only a minute to drive to a church and save Robin from being killed in the Bookworm's Death Trap.
 The minute is shown on a clock dial on the screen, with a series of scenes showing their progress.
 There's no way that they could have done it within a minute.
 Batman even takes time out to explain something unimportant to Chief O'Hara.

-- In Friends when Joey guest stars on Pyramid.
+- In Friends when Joey makes a Game Show Appearance on Pyramid.
 During the game, the team is given 20 seconds per round to give a set of clues.
 But here when Joey plays, the clock only displays when there's only 5 seconds left and you clearly know the round went longer than 20 seconds.
 Opposite is true in the bonus round when the countdown ended sooner than the intended 60 seconds.

 - In the first mission of Final Fantasy VII, the bomb timer is set at 10 minutes.
 Now, the timer keeps perfect time through battles, menus, and passages from one area to the next.
 The magic countdown effect becomes present right as your party reaches the exit.
 No matter how much time is left on the timer when it's last displayed, the bomb explodes right as your party leaves the reactor.
 It is possible that the timer was simply a failsafe, and Avalanche had a trigger switch they set off as they escape.
 That's just Fan Wank, though...